-We can assert the claim that the Kayalite "exceeds" USCG/SOLAS requirements, because the Kayalite's proven technology overcomes safety issues found when depending on suction-cups, magnets, poles on fixed, rigid bases, and other portable navigation light mounting methods.
+We can assert the claim that the Kayalite "exceeds" USCG/SOLAS requirements, not only based on the Kayalite′s visibility, but because the Kayalite's proven mounting technology overcomes safety issues found when depending on suction-cups, magnets, poles on fixed, rigid bases, and other portable navigation light mounting methods.

-So the Kayalite can flex.
-And it can be taken out of tension without being unclipped from its point of attachment.
+But it can also be released from tension without being unclipped from the deck surface or other point of attachment.
 In other words, a paddler that has capsized unexpectedly won't be impeded from reentry by a light with a rigid mount.
 And the paddler won't lose the Kayalite, even if tension is released to allow the light to be pulled aside in an emergency.

 The video below demonstrates how a Kayalite unit is assembled, and how it mounts to a deck.

 Considering a kayak light mounted on a suction cup, magnet or rigid pole?